spa-data/spa-data/data-files.md

 ---
 ## Prokofiev's Sketchbooks

 These files contain machine-readable transcriptions of musical fragments from Prokofiev's sketchbooks.
-Samples from each notebooks have been made __[available here](../sketches)__.
 Sketches were first transcribed using standard music notation software (Sibelius and Musescore), then exported as __[MusicXML](https://www.musicxml.com/)__ files.
 The MusicXML files were converted to __[MEI](https://music-encoding.org/)__ using __[Verovio's](https://www.verovio.org/index.xhtml)__ MusicXML to MEI converter.
-The transcriptions were also exported to SVG files for display.
 The __[Sketches](../sketches)__ page displays the MEI using the Verovio toolkit, which also converts the MEI to a MIDI stream playable in the web browser.

+The __[Sketches](../sketches)__ page displays the MEI files as SVG images using the Verovio engraving toolkit, which also converts the MEI to a MIDI stream playable in the web browser.

 __[MusicXML files](https://github.com/spa-data/spa-data/tree/master/meimidi/xml)__